Take the chapter quiz before and after you read this chapter.

 - Sudden death

-Hypoglycaemia, hypothermia, infection and heart failure are the main causes of death in severe malnutrition.
+Hypoglycaemia, hypothermia, infection and heart failure are the main causes of death in severe acute malnutrition.

 - Children with kwashiorkor have a low serum albumin, potassium, magnesium, sodium, copper and zinc.
 Also low glucose, transferrin and clotting factors.